jeffdetmer/jmd-scripts/README.md

 ## The problem

-I want to make it easier to maintain my projects.
+I do a bunch of open source and want to make it easier to maintain so many projects.

 ## This solution